 "It's great to see that DE&I is a clear priority for many respondents.
-I sit on MoFo's Women's Strategy Committee and have seen how, over the years, women's issues and other DE&I considerations have gained importance and traction, but there's still lots more to do to convert policy into action."
+I help lead MoFo's award-winning women's initiatives and find it meaningful and encouraging how DE&I initiatives have gained importance and traction over the years, but there is still much more we can all do to convert policy into action."